f0x3s/Olalekan-Jeyifous-HL-Fluvial-Taxonomies-wall-mounts-WAC/README.md

 ## Background and File Preproduction

 Installing *Fluvial Taxonomies* presented several technical challenges.
 The resin-printed sculptures are fragile, with highly detailed surfaces and no preordained mounting points nor provisions for hardware.
 The piece is intended to be shown as groupings of objects mounted offset from the walls in the gallery.
-I determined that the best way to hang them was a custom 3d-printed mount per-object, secured to the sculpture with specialty plastic resin.
+I determined that the best way to hang them was a custom 3d-printed mount per-object, secured to the sculpture with specialty plastic epoxy.
 These mounts are created from duplicates of a standard base geometry, pictured below, that each have a sculpture digitally subtracted from them:

 <p align="center">
   <img src="media/iso_mount.png" alt="iso view of base mount geometry" style="height:270px; width:auto;">